GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-engagement-signals/index.md

 ```

 {% Aside "important" %}
-For the `onGreatestScrollPercentageIncreased` event to reset, a new navigation needs to happen on the main frame and to a new document.
+For the `onGreatestScrollPercentageIncreased` event to reset, a new navigation needs to happen on the main frame to a new document.
 In other words, scroll depth will **not** be reset for navigations inside a single page application or on navigation to an anchor.
 {% endAside %}

 Both `CustomTabsCallback` and `EngagementSignalsCallback` require an active Custom Tab service connection.
 Once the service is connected, you can create a new `CustomTabsSession` by calling [`CustomTabsClient.newSession()`](https://developer.android.com/reference/androidx/browser/customtabs/CustomTabsClient#newSession(androidx.browser.customtabs.CustomTabsCallback)) and passing the `CustomTabsCallback`.